“An unknown error has occurred” error during installation

 Some people use the

-ddcommand (recommended), others use tools like Rufus and balenaEtcher.
+ddcommand (recommended), others use tools like Rufus, balenaEtcher or the GNOME Disk Utility.
 If installation fails after using one tool, try a different one.
 For example, if you are facing trouble installing Qubes after writing the ISO using Rufus, then try using other tools like balenaEtcher or the

 Boot screen does not appear / system does not detect your installation medium